huggingface/transformers/docs/source/main_classes/pipelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All pipelines (except `zero-shot-classification` and `question-answering` currently) can use batching.
 This will work
-whenever the pipeline uses its streaming ability (so when passing lists or `Dataset`).
+whenever the pipeline uses its streaming ability (so when passing lists or :obj:`Dataset`).

 .. code-block::